ErpNetDocs/info/information/licensing/core-licensing.md

-# Core capacity information
+# Core licensing

-Medium to large and Internet-facing @@name instances are provided, based on "cores".
+Medium to large and Internet-facing @@name instances are licensed based on "cores".

-"Core" defines server processing capacity.
+A "Core" defines server processing capacity.

 ## User perspective